mathewtse/Blackfoot-Language-Learning-App/README.md

 # Blackfoot-Language-Learning-App

-Run the Blackfoot Lanugage Learning App in replit
+Run the Blackfoot Language Learning App in replit

 Here is a link: https://replit.com/@mta118/finalProject2#helper.py